AshkanTaghipour/Attention_2D_Unet/README.md

 The attention module imitates the dorsal (where) and ventral (what) streams of attention mechanism.

-The attention module mized with residual concept to obtain better result.
+The attention module mixed with residual concept to obtain better result.